-The point is, the ‘right’ tools depend on your needs; each is different, but I’d suggest that all benefit from a tool that has both video and audio functionality at the very least.
+The point is, the ‘right’ tools depend on your needs; each is different, but we’d suggest that all benefit from a tool that has both video and audio functionality at the very least.

 Develop a detailed plan.
-And by plan, I mean an agenda, a plan for the meeting.
-Once you have a clear set of objectives and know who’s dialling in, create a detailed plan that reflects and reinforces those goals.
+And by plan, we mean an agenda, a plan for the meeting.
+Once you have a clear set of objectives and know who is dialling in, create a detailed plan that reflects and reinforces those goals.
 Think about timings too; rule of thumb is two hours maximum.
-This will ensure topics aren’t cut short, or drawn out.
+This will ensure topics are not cut short or drawn out.
 Don’t be over ambitious – you can only effectively tackle 2 or 3 big ticket items in a one meeting.
 Your plan should include:

 - Topics of discussion (obviously!)

 - Specific objectives for each topic (remember, one action point per strategic goal)

 - Add some variety.
 No one wants to sit through endless PowerPoints or multiple discussions, one after the other, so mix things up with brainstorming, Q&A etc.